swanson/swanson.github.com/_posts/2016-01-12-sell-or-kill.md

 ## Do other companies (that are similar to us) need this tool?

 If No: It's time to take a deep look at our perceived need.
-There are certainly exceptions, we are not usually special snowflakes.
+There are certainly exceptions, but we are not usually special snowflakes.
 Why don't other companies have this need?
 What do they do instead?
 Why isn't this a nagging problem for them like it (allegedly) is for us?

 The solution might be that we need to look at the problem a different way.